 Cooking causes 172,900 household fires per year in the United States alone.
 Older adults are at greater risk of dying in house fires.
-Indeed, fires are the sixth most common cause of death for seniors in U.S.
+Indeed, fires are the sixth most common cause of death for seniors in the U.S.

 If you care for a senior citizen and are worried about their safety in the kitchen, you’ll be glad to hear that there are several simple things you can do to make cooking a safer activity for those with dementia.

 These stove locks help reduce the risk of a kitchen fire for seniors.
-Some are ‘smart’ locks that will shut off the stove if a fire is detected, while others prevent senior accidentally activating the stove while leaning against the front of the stove or reaching for items at the rear of the stove.
+Some are ‘smart’ locks that will shut off the stove if a fire is detected, while others prevent seniors from accidentally activating the stove while leaning against the front of the stove or reaching for items at the rear of the stove.

 The Best Stove Locks and Stove Shut-Off Devices